tomas-fer/MetaCentrum/README.md

 # MetaCentrum

-tips for using MetaCentrum (Czech National Grid)
+Tips for using MetaCentrum (Czech National Grid)
+---
 * application to MetaCentrum (and setting access from Windows)
 * running VM in MetaCloud
 * access to MetaCentrum disks from VM